9-FS/metric_metar_on_discord/readme.md

 Note the following differences:
 - Timespans only contain the minimum amount of necessary information and are [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) compliant.
 If only the hour changes, only that is stated in the end.
 If day and hour change, the day is also provided and so on.
 - Information violating the customisable weather minimums are encapsulated with double asterisks `**` to quickly draw attention at a glance.
 This is also true for METAR.
+The weather minimums can currently only be set in the source code.

 #### 1.2.3.
 Example 3: USA